Decoding Beer Labels: SRM, IBU, ABV — What Do They All Mean?

 What it stands for: Alcohol By Volume

-What it means: For those wondering what does ABV stand for, it’s Alcohol By Volume, and it tells you how much of your beer is actually alcohol.
+What it means: It’s Alcohol By Volume, and it tells you how much of your beer is actually alcohol.
 It’s expressed as a percentage, so a 5% ABV beer means 5% of the liquid is pure alcohol, and the other 95% is delicious beer goodness.

 Why it matters: ABV is your best friend for planning your evening.
 A 3.5% session ale?
 You can enjoy a few without feeling like you need a designated driver for walking home.
 A 12% imperial stout?
 That’s a sipper, not a chugger.